josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/✈️_genocides_and_paedophiles.md

 # ✈️ Genocides and Paedophiles
-**First created:** 2025-12-20 | **Last updated:** 2026-02-22
+**First created:** 2025-12-20 | **Last updated:** 2026-04-28
 *Shared governance failure patterns in high-exposure harm contexts.*

 ---

 ## 🛰️ Orientation

-This node examines a structural pattern observable across very different categories of harm:
+This node examines a structural pattern observable across distinct high-exposure harm contexts:

-When allegations implicate concentrated power networks, democratic systems sometimes shift from full-spectrum accountability to containment logic.
+When allegations implicate concentrated power networks, democratic systems can, in some cases, shift from full-spectrum accountability to containment logic.

 The comparison here is not moral equivalence between genocide and child sexual abuse.